Oregon Transportation Options Plan: Public Review Draft

 - Providing options for the millennial generation who are choosing to drive less

-- Providing choices for the growing elderly population who may depend on transportation option
+- Providing choices for the growing elderly population who may depend on transportation options

 Plan Development Process

-Development of the Draft Transportation Options Plan is expected to take about a year, with a public review draft released in Fall 2014.
-Plan development will be guided by a 15-member Policy Advisory Committee and input from stakeholders across the state.
+Development of the Draft Transportation Options Plan is guided by a 15-member Policy Advisory Committee and input from stakeholders across the state.
 Stakeholders include public and private transportation options providers, users, business groups, other state agencies, and ODOT staff.
-The Policy Advisory Committee is expected to meet about ten times over the course of the project.
+The Policy Advisory Committee is expected to meet a total of 11 times over the course of the project.